tsmp-falcon-platform/ci-bundle-utils/README.md

   Validate bundle in source dir against URL.

 Options:
-  -U, --url TEXT              The controller URL to validate agianst
+  -U, --url TEXT                  The URL to interact with
-                              (BUNDLEUTILS_JENKINS_URL).
+                                  (BUNDLEUTILS_JENKINS_URL)
   -u, --username TEXT             Username for basic authentication
-                              (BUNDLEUTILS_USERNAME).
+                                  (BUNDLEUTILS_USERNAME)
   -p, --password TEXT             Password for basic authentication
-                              (BUNDLEUTILS_PASSWORD).
+                                  (BUNDLEUTILS_PASSWORD)
   -s, --source-dir DIRECTORY      The source directory for the YAML documents
-                              (BUNDLEUTILS_VALIDATE_SOURCE_DIR).
+                                  to validate
+                                  (BUNDLEUTILS_VALIDATE_SOURCE_DIR)
+  -w, --ignore-warnings / --no-ignore-warnings
-  -w, --ignore-warnings       Do not fail if warnings are found.
+                                  Do not fail if warnings are found in validation
+                                  (BUNDLEUTILS_VALIDATE_IGNORE_WARNINGS)
-  -r, --external-rbac FILE    Path to an external rbac.yaml from an Operations
+  -r, --external-rbac FILE        Path to an external rbac.yaml from an
-                              Center bundle.
+                                  operations center bundle
+                                  (BUNDLEUTILS_VALIDATE_EXTERNAL_RBAC)
   --help                          Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils version [OPTIONS]